 The filters were also well kept in a mini plastic case that should help in storing, with the silicone ear hooks and shirt clip providing wearability customization.

 For my usage, I would have loved to see BGVP include a well-built case or even a small pouch to store the IEMs for on the go use.
-That was a missed opportunity to me and frankly surprised me as many options at equivalent or lower prices have the case provided to serve as protection when placed with several other items in your backpack or other forms of carrying case.
+That was a missed opportunity to me and frankly surprised me as many options at an equivalent or lower prices have the case provided to serve as protection when placed with several other items in your backpack or other forms of carrying case.

 Sure I may lose out on a few tip options but I see that as a “good to have” option whereas I see the case as a necessity.